Organized by Isolde Brielmaier

 This panel is co-sponsored by Prospect New Orleans

 PARTICIPANTS: Ben Brown; Aric Chen; Adrian Cheng; Jane DeBevoise

 MODERATOR: Gay Gassmann

-T Magazine Contributing Art Editor Gay Gassmann and a panel of Hong Kong art insiders discuss what is happening in the world's most dynamic, new art capital who are the players, what are they doing, where and why now?
+T Magazine Contributing Art Editor Gay Gassmann and a panel of Hong Kong art insiders discussed what is happening in the world's most dynamic, new art capital who are the players, what are they doing, where and why now?
 What are the new models and templates being built?
 Do the existing models apply or not?
 Who is the audience and how is the content similar to or different from what the rest of the art world is doing?

-Featuring panelists: Ben Brown, Gallery Founder and Principal, Ben Brown Fine Arts, London and Hong Kong; Aric Chen, Curator of Architecture and Design, M+ Museum, Hong Kong; Adrian Cheng, Founder and Chairman, K11 Art Foundation, Hong Kong; Jane DeBevoise, Chair, Asia Art Archive, Hong Kong.
+Panelists: Ben Brown, Gallery Founder and Principal, Ben Brown Fine Arts, London and Hong Kong; Aric Chen, Curator of Architecture and Design, M+ Museum, Hong Kong; Adrian Cheng, Founder and Chairman, K11 Art Foundation, Hong Kong; Jane DeBevoise, Chair, Asia Art Archive, Hong Kong.
 Moderated by Gay Gassmann, T Magazine Contributing Art Editor, 18th Century Art Historian and passionate advocate for contemporary art and artists.

 Presented by T: The New York Times Style Magazine